ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

 </div>

+## Change non-expired password

-You can change your password either via our web interface, or from the {{ site.cluster.name }} command line.
+As long as your password has not yet expired, you can change your password either via our web interface, or from the {{ site.cluster.name }} command line.
 Only passwords adhering to the Unified [UCSF Enterprise Password Standard] are accepted.
 Attempts to update to an insufficient password will produce an informative error message.

 ### Alt 1.
 From the web browser

-You can change your password before it expired using the 'RBVI Kerberos Web Interface' site;
+You can change your password before it expires using the 'RBVI Kerberos Web Interface' site;

 1. Go to <https://www.cgl.ucsf.edu/admin/chpass.py>